True Story with Hamish & Andy: Ratings

-U.S. adaptation
+American adaptation

-In February 2020, it was announced that the series will be adapted for American audiences by US network NBC; it is hosted by actors Ed Helms and Randall Park, and the series is executive produced by Tim Bartley, Hamish Blake, Andy Lee, Ryan Shelton, Helms, Mike Falbo and Nicolle Yaron, who will also serve as showrunner, and it is produced by Warner Horizon in association with Pacific Electric Picture Co. and Universal Television Alternative Studio.
+In February 2020, it was announced that the series will be adapted for American audiences by American network NBC; it is hosted by actors Ed Helms and Randall Park, and the series is executive produced by Tim Bartley, Hamish Blake, Andy Lee, Ryan Shelton, Helms, Mike Falbo and Nicolle Yaron, who will also serve as showrunner, and it is produced by Warner Horizon in association with Pacific Electric Picture Co. and Universal Television Alternative Studio.
 In May 2021, it was announced that the series would be moving to Peacock.
 In December 2021, it was announced that the series would be titled True Story with Ed and Randall and premiered on January 20, 2022.

 Home media

 The first season was released on DVD on August 30, 2017.
 Some copies were scented with the duo’s “Andy by Hamish” fragrance.
 A selection of viral videos made to promote the series were included as extras on the release.
 The second season was not released on DVD, but has occasionally appeared on the Nine Network’s catch-up service 9Now.

 In June 2022, both seasons appeared on local streaming service Stan alongside the duo’s next series, Hamish and Andy's “Perfect” Holiday.